pmelchior/usrp-sciprog/bios/team1.md

 This is the team bio for Sinclaire and Tori:

-Sinclaire
+Sinclaire:
 I am a sophomore at Princeton University from Northern Virginia.
-I hope to major in astrophysics and I have a particular interest in exoplanets.
-I am a member of the Princeton Highsteppers and I enjoy watching soccer and stargazing in my free time :)
+I hope to major in astrophysics.
+I am a member of the Princeton Highsteppers and I like watching soccer and stargazing in my free time.

 Tori: